 We seek to admit and enroll students who have demonstrated their commitment to learning and being part of a diverse and vibrant campus.
 For admission decisions, we consider grades and test scores, of course, but we also consider the broad ranges of experiences and talents a student will share with our community.

-Architecture – Applications Due December 15.
-Priority admissions are due November 15.
+Architecture – Applications Due December 1.
+Priority admissions are due November 1.

-Interior Design – Applications Due December 15.
-Priority admissions are due November 15.
+Interior Design – Applications Due December 1.
+Priority admissions are due November 1.

 Architecture – Applications Due February 1.

-Landscape Architecture – Applications Due February 1.
+Landscape Architecture – Applications Open Until July 1.